ministryofjustice/cloud-platform-go-library/README.md

 Todo: Furture work

 - [ ] Add more tests
-- [ ] Add more examples for each function
 - [ ] Add more documentation
 - [ ] Add more features